actix/actix/README.md

 ```

 All communications with actors go through an `Addr` object.
 You can `do_send` a message
-without waiting for a response, or `send` an actor with specific message.
+without waiting for a response, or you can `send` an actor a specific message.
 The `Message`
 trait defines the result type for a message.

 ### Actor State And Subscription For Specific Messages

-You may have noticed that methods of `Actor` and `Handler` traits accept `&mut self`, so you are
+You may have noticed that the methods of the `Actor` and `Handler` traits accept `&mut self`, so you are
 welcome to store anything in an actor and mutate it whenever necessary.

 Address objects require an actor type, but if we just want to send a specific message to